Mahmoud v. Taylor (2025)

 Create a Free Account to Access this Resource

 Mahmoud v.
-Taylor is a SCOTUS in the Classroom case.
-It will be argued on April 22, 2025.
+Taylor was a SCOTUS in the Classroom case.
+It was decided on June 27, 2025.

 Each term Street Law selects the most classroom-relevant, student-friendly cases as our SCOTUS in the Classroom cases.
 Teachers are encouraged to conduct moot courts the same week the case is argued, giving students the opportunity to follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments.